OneGet/oneget/readme.md

 # BUILD using Visual Studio, or from the command line:

-> msbuild OneGet.sln /p:Configuration=Release "/p:Platform=Any CPU"
+> msbuild PackageManagement.sln /p:Configuration=Release "/p:Platform=Any CPU"

 # If you want to send me changes, you should fork the project into your own
 # account first, and use that URL to clone it.